 The Norwegian Academy of Music offers PhD-level studies within performance practice, music education and music therapy.
-The Academic PhD Programme is organised as a full-time, three-year course of study, and consists of a training component and an independent research project (dissertation).
+The Academic PhD Programme is a full-time, three-year course of study and consists of a training component and an independent research project (dissertation).

-If you have a Master's degree or equivalent, within the academic discipline you are applying for, you may apply for the Academic PhD Programme at the Norwegian Academy of Music.
+If you have a Master's degree or equivalent within the academic discipline, you are applying for, and you may apply for the Academic PhD Programme at the Norwegian Academy of Music.

 What does the programme include?

 In the first part of the programme, you will study, among other things, the philosophy of science, methods, ethics and research dissemination.
 The programme includes lectures, guidance, independent work and active participation.